-At Vaults 1 and 4, erosion control devices are in place and properly functioning; however, storm water has carried suspended sediment into a nearby adjacent wetlands.
-Similarly, at the construction yard on Pacific Avenue, storm water is carrying sediment off the project area and into the City of Rocklin's storm gutters (see Figure 1).
-Wilson responded by installing some additional measures such as straw wattles and rock/sand bag containment barriers.
-Silt fence, straw wattles, and rock bags can trap a large amount of loose material; however, it is difficult to prevent suspended sediments in storm water from reaching nearby waterbodies with these devices.
-If the erosion persists, other measures such as containment settling basins or pumping to Baker tanks or acceptable upland sites may be necessary.
+At Vaults 1 and 4, erosion control devices are in place and properly functioning; however, storm water has carried suspended sediment into nearby adjacent wetlands.
+Similarly, at the construction yard on Pacific Avenue, storm water is carrying sediment off the project area and into the City of Rocklin's storm gutters.
+Wilson responded by installing some additional measures such as straw wattles and rock/sandbag containment barriers.
+However, during the subject week, the City of Rocklin Inspector expressed concerns that if the structure became overrun or collapsed it would become a safety hazard to traffic along Pacific Avenue.
+PG&E will continue to work with the City on an agreeable solution.
+If the erosion persists, possible other measures such as containment settling basins or pumping to Baker tanks or acceptable upland sites may be necessary.
 Continued erosion at these locations is out of compliance with the RWQCB General Storm Water Permit and could also result in non-compliance reports from the CPUC, and/or fines and non-compliance from the RWQCB, and the City of Rocklin.
-During the subject week, the PG&E EI recommended to both Wilson and Zayas that straw mulch be placed over all exposed soil (most importantly at Vaults 1 and 4) to help reduce erosion during storm water runoff.
-In addition the PG&E EI also recommended to Zayas that a straw bale and filter fabric lined detention basin be constructed to trap more sediment laden storm water runoff entering the municipal sewers.
-The CPUC EM will continue to monitor these areas and report whether these recommendations have been implemented.